AttackOfTheMoons/starter-hugo-research-group/content/authors/kopper/_index.md

 title: Regis Kopper

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Principal Investigator
+role: Lab Director

 # Organizations/Affiliations
 organizations: